vikingeducation/pairing_checkin/README.md

 PNDPO was here

-This is Jeff and me trying to pair program!
+This is Jeff and I trying to create a merge conflict

 Erik says hi too